Medicare in Rhode Island

 Key Takeaways

-Medicare Advantage Plans (Part C) in Rhode Island vary depending on the provider you choose.
+- Medicare Advantage Plans (Part C) in Rhode Island vary depending on the provider you choose.
 All Part C plans cover the same services as Original Medicare, but many also offer additional coverage like prescription drugs, dental, vision, and more.

 From mansion tours in Newport to beach walks on Block Island, Rhode Island is full of beauty and charm.
 When you’re actively enjoying life on the East Coast, it’s important to have a health insurance plan that keeps you covered.

-Whether you’ve already got a set insurance plan in mind or need help choosing one, GoHealth licensed insurance agents in Rhode Island can help you find a Medicare plan to meet your needs.
+GoHealth licensed insurance agents in Rhode Island can help you find a Medicare plan to meet your needs.

-How do I apply for Medicare in Rhode Island?
+How Do I Apply for Medicare in Rhode Island?

 There are multiple ways to apply for Medicare Plans in Rhode Island, including online, over the phone, and in person.
-At GoHealth, we can help make the entire application process much easier.

 - Visit the Social Security website and use their online application.